 The ‘comparative market analysis,’ or CMA, is the old standby marketing tool for agents trying to win listings.
-The agents try to demonstrate the value they bring to the transaction by pulling supposedly proprietary sales numbers from databases run by their associations and the multiple listing service, to assemble a set of recent and pending home sales that can provide context for pricing your house.
+The agents try to demonstrate their value by pulling sales numbers they claim only they have access to and assemble a set of recent and pending home sales that provide context for pricing your house.

-Here are five reliable sources of home pricing trends and data that you can use to construct a sturdy comparative market analysis.
+Here are four reliable sources of home pricing trends and data that you can use to construct a sturdy comparative market analysis.

-Federal Housing Finance Agency – This little-known website has two priceless tools, both drawing from home sale data pulled from federally insured loan programs (that is, mortgages backed by the Federal Housing Administration, Fannie Mae and Freddie Mac.
-That’s the vast majority of mortgages made each year.).
+- Federal Housing Finance Agency – This little-known website has two priceless tools, both drawing from home sale data pulled from mortgages backed by the Federal Housing Administration, Fannie Mae and Freddie Mac.
+That’s the vast majority of mortgages made each year.

-The FHFA’s House Price Index shows the home value trends for metropolitan areas from Akron (OH) to Williamsport (PA).
-Use the trend to see where values are headed in your area: up, down or nowhere.
+- FHFA House Price Index shows the home value trends for metropolitan areas from Akron (OH) to Williamsport (PA).
+You can use the trend to see where values are headed in your area: up, down or nowhere.
 This shows you the momentum of your local market, which helps you know how to pace your expectations.

-The FHFA’s House Price Calculator lets you plug in the purchase price for a house in any metro area; the calculator applies FHFA index to that house and serves up the likely market value of that house.
-Of course, this does not include the value added by improvements or subtracted by a distressed sale situation, so you will have to take these considerations into your pricing strategy.
+- FHFA House Price Calculator lets you enter in the purchase price for a house in any metro area; the calculator applies FHFA index to that house and provides the likely market value of that house.
+However, this does not include either the value added by improvements or subtracted by a distressed sale situation, so you will have to take these considerations into your pricing strategy.

-Organize the data you collect from these sources in a spreadsheet to identify the key trends for your neighborhood.
-You now have a constellation of values and trends that can help you frame a realistic market value for your own home.
+Organize the data you collect from these sources in a spreadsheet to help you identify the key trends for your neighborhood.
+These values and trends can help you frame a realistic market value for your own home.